maxitect/blog/src/posts/2025-04-19_WhenLessIsMore.md

 hn_data[['title_length', 'score']].corr()
 ```

 Had this been my code, I'd have included error handling, logging, type hints, thorough documentation, and probably split it into multiple functions.
 What's worse, I'd have probably written a whole spec on how to write it before even starting.
-But here was the stark reality: this approach was _perfect_ for learning.
+However it becomes clear that this is all over-engineering and that this approach was ideal for learning.
 While my software engineer instincts screamed for more structure, I realised this stripped-down style kept the focus exactly where it needed to be—on understanding the machine learning concepts, not the surrounding code architecture.
 It is about expressing that logic through simple code.

 ## Different priorities, different practices